 We waited until 6:05am then not prepared to miss the train and to have got up that early for nothing, we started walking to the road.
 A 5 minutes stomp up the dirt road proved our gut feel right as he still hadn’t passed us.
 The main road was pretty quiet but it still only took a few minutes to flag a tuk tuk.
 We’d been expecting queues at the station but it was surprisingly quiet, we could have stayed in bed a little longer.

 People say to travel by train in Sri Lanka, rather than the buses.
 We don’t understand that, the trains are hellishly noisy and so bouncy it’s hard to fathom how they stay on the tracks.
 They lack atmosphere and you don’t get the same interaction or views of daily life of the places you pass through.
-They are a bit cooler and the big racks fit your rucksack so that is easier, but they are the only advantages we could see.
+They are a bit cooler and the big racks above the seat fit rucksacks so that is easier, but they are the only advantages we could see.

 It was a long 4 hours.
 Emma still somehow managed to sleep (thanks to now being so knackered) after we had vidai for breakfast.
 Marie spent 4 hours trying to find some zen.
 She was quite excited when we went through a brief shower, the first rain we’ve seen.

 The group of tuk tuk drivers that approached us when we arrived in Colombo tried to rip us off.
 They wanted double what we’d paid to get there when we’d left.
 A driver a few metres away offered us the same price we paid previously and some kind of dispute broke out between the 2 as we went with him.
 We figured the first group hadn’t liked being undercut for a fair price.
-They wouldn’t have understood we wouldn’t have gone with one of them, we would have just walked out the station and flagged another.
+They wouldn’t have understood we wouldn’t have gone paid a rip off price, we would have just walked out the station and flagged another.

-When everything was back in order we headed out.
+When some form of normality had been restored we headed out.
 We were only semi clean and tidy – neither of us could bear to part with our shorts to wash them as for most of our trip we can’t wear them so we’ve only packed one pair each and we only have 2 days more we can wear them.
 Clean blouses hid well shorts that looked like they’d been worn for a week (they haven’t).

 By midday we were organised and headed out.
 We started by taking a tuk tuk to possibly the most photographed site in Colombo, the meditation centre on South Beira Lake, before walking to the nearby Gangaramaya Temple.
 A crazy place it is a complex of completely different temples combined with something akin to a religious junk shop.
 We hung out for a bit when we’d finished looking round, just to take a quick break.
 The temple elephant popped in, then out again.
 They’re surprisingly fast walkers.